Our top pick for

 There are a few different ways that this level of interest in shorting Moog shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Moog.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Moog.

 Find out more about how you can short Moog stock.

 Recently Moog has paid out, on average, around 21.69% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 1.24% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Moog shareholders could enjoy a 1.24% return on their shares, in the form of dividend payments.
 In Moog's case, that would currently equate to about $1 per share.

 While Moog's payout ratio might seem low, this can signify that Moog is investing more in its future growth.

 Moog's most recent dividend payout was on 29 August 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 11 August 2021 (the "ex-dividend date").